admin-ch/CovidCertificate-Api-Scripts/dotnet/README.md

 # .NET demo app to use the Swiss Covid Certificate API

 The demo app [`Program.cs`](Program.cs) shows how to generate Covid certificates.
 It is provided as is.
 It was developed for demo purposes only.
-It was tested with dotnet v5.0.103 on Windows.
+It was tested with dotnet v5.0.103 on Windows and v5.0.202 on macOS.

 ## Prerequisites